University Honors Program

 Hometown: Monterey, CA

-Campus Involvement: CPA Licensing Advisor, Mustang Consulting, Cal Poly Accounting Club, Volunteer Note Taker, Women in Business, Intramural Softball
+Campus Involvement: CPA Licensing Advisor, Mustang Consulting, Cal Poly Accounting Club, Volunteer Note Taker, Mustang Media Group, Intramural Softball

 Career Interest: Certified Public Accountant (CPA)